hn/bsh-home-appliances/README.md

 :question: The [ESP8266 GPIOs are 5V-tolerant](https://twitter.com/ba0sh1/status/759239169071837184),
 but unsure whether this is the best way to connect to the D-Bus or whether pull-up resistors or similar are missing.
+Please help if you have expertise in this area.

-Additionally, it is unclear whether the ESP8266 is drawing too much power from the bus.
+:question: Additionally, the ESP8266 is drawing too much power from the 9V VCC pin.
+During the WiFi connection phase, [current spikes of up to 430mA](https://www.ondrovo.com/a/20170207-esp-consumption/) occur, which seems to exceed the maximum available current of the machine's power supply.
+Adding a 470uF capacitor between the GND and VCC pin of the D1 and limiting the WiFi output power (`output_power: 10.5dB`) seems to be a dirty workaround, though not a reliable solution everyone should use.
 Please help if you have expertise in this area.

 ### Arduino